AshtonLeeSeloka/CodeReviews.Console.CodingTracker/README.md

 ## Features
 * SQLite Database
-  -A SQLite Database is used to store all user Inputs.
+  - A SQLite Database is used to store all user Inputs.
-  -The Program automatically creates a Databse if one is not present
+  - The Program automatically creates a Databse if one is not present

 ## Lessons Learnt